 Now let's look how Vegan Protein compares to WHEYD Protein:

 There are numerous other factors that I will look to add on to these infographics over time as more research becomes available - such as the environmental effect of Vegan vs Whey.
-It's a hard one to quantify and there are some great sustainable Whey producers that have 100% grass-fed, GMO-free Whey Protein (click here to read more about whey'd) however Vegan will always have a lower carbon footprint of the two (that said - at whey'd we plant the relevant number of trees with The Woodland Trust to offset the carbon footprint of our whey production).
+It's a hard one to quantify and there are some great sustainable Whey producers that have grass-fed Whey Protein (click here to read more about whey'd) however Vegan will always have a lower carbon footprint of the two (that said - at whey'd we plant the relevant number of trees with The Woodland Trust to offset the carbon footprint of our whey production).

 Okay so who won?